Meet Our Team

 Laurel has two children who are in their early twenties and finding their way in the world.
 She enjoys gardening, cooking, traveling, walking along the river, being at the coast and spending time with family and friends.

 Tom founded Lane County’s first employee assistance program in the early 1980s and has since devoted his career to workplace health and safety.
 His clinical specialties include treating the variety of problems that can impair job performance; depression, anxiety, stress and anger management, life and work transitions, career development, relationship conflicts, substance abuse, and grief and loss.
 Dr. Fauria has trained behavioral health specialists in critical incident stress interventions, substance abuse assessment, and ethics associated with employee assistance program (EAP) practice.
 He consults with companies to develop drug-free workplaces and violence prevention policies.
-He joined the DIRECTION team in 2009 to continue his commitment to working with employers to promote safety and healthy workplace behavior that reduce risk and increase profitability.
+He joined the Cascade Behavioral Health & EAP team in 2009 to continue his commitment to working with employers to promote safety and healthy workplace behavior that reduce risk and increase profitability.